-For some, venue searching can be easy, but for others, it’s not.
-I was very lucky in finding my venue and that it checked off all of our requirements.
-People can get caught up in just the beauty of a location and forget about everything else.
-I’ve put together a list of eight of the most important things you should be taking into consideration when touring a venue.
+Do you know what your dream wedding venue looks like?
+If not, that’s ok.
+For some, venue searching can be easy, and for others, it can be difficult.
+People can get caught up in the beauty of a location that they forget about everything else.
+While touring wedding venues, here are eight important things you should be taking into consideration.

-8. How does it make you feel?
+How it makes you feel?

-Even if the very first venue you go to is the winner, visit at least two more venues just to make sure.
+Even if the first venue you go to is the winner, visit at least two more venues just to make sure.
 The rule of thumb when making a decision is to view things in groups of three.
-You want to have options given to you so you can make the best possible decision.
+You want to give yourself enough options so you can make the best possible decision.
 In my case when I went venue searching, I viewed three different locations with the first one being the one we chose.
-There were more venues I had made appointments to go and see but I canceled.
-I already knew from my other two viewings that nothing would compare to the first location and provide us with what we envisioned for our wedding.
+There were more venues I had made appointments to go and see but I canceled them.
+I already knew from my other two viewings that nothing would compare to the first venue I saw.
+It checked off all of our requirements and was everything we envisioned.
 You know when you know so trust your gut.

 Best of luck to those that are starting their venue search.
 I hope these eight pointers can be of some help to you.
 If you’re located in Toronto and would like help with your venue search send us a hello.
 We’d love to assist you in finding your dream wedding venue!